Software Defined Infrastructure

 Ericsson SDI Manager

 The SDI Manager provides hardware management and is also the centerpiece in managing the vPOD setup including tenant management.
 It manages both Ericsson HDS 8000 hardware as well as compute and storage hardware from our certified vendors.
 An open RedFish North bound interface provides a common integration point for Ericsson and other vendors’ hardware in the common pool.

 The software in our SDI Networking uses the Ericsson NRU (Networking Rack Unit) hardware to logically separate the common hardware pool into vPODs with the isolation required to host multiple tenants.
 It is powered by Pluribus Networks Netvisor® ONE operating system and the Adaptive Cloud Fabric™.

 Ericsson HDS 8000 Hardware

-The Ericsson HDS 8000 hardware family includes state of the arthardware for compute, storage and network.
-It provides the efficiency and performance levels needed for all operator needs.
-Please see the data sheets in the downloads section for more information.
+The Ericsson HDS 8000 hardware family includes state of the art hardware for compute, storage and network.
+It provides the efficiency and performance levels needed for all operator needs. .
+Please see the Data Sheets tab for more information.

 Ericsson SDI is based on Intel® Rack Scale Design, which extends the principles and benefits of virtualization from individual servers to the entire datacenter with a next-generation platform of standardized APIs and an emerging solution ecosystem to meet a broad spectrum of customer needs.